 - You can now activate your customer center and affiliate center in the PilotPress settings in WordPress and modify your pages to display to your members based on their membership level.

-Please email us at support@ONTRAPORT.com, call us at 805.568.1424, login and submit a ticket (in the help section, link in the upper right).
+Please email us at support@ONTRAPORT.com, call us at 805.568.1424, or login and submit a ticket (in the help section, link in the lower right).